ssbc/jitdb/README.md

 **`paginate`**, and optionally `startFrom` and `descending`.

 - **toPullStream** creates a [pull-stream] source to stream the results
-- **paginate** configures the size of each page stream to the pull-stream source
+- **paginate** configures the size of each array sent to the pull-stream source
 - **startFrom** configures the beginning seq from where to start streaming
 - **descending** configures the pagination stream to order results from newest to oldest (otherwise the default order is oldest to